 The GRE score ranges in the chart above represent your ideal target score for getting into Princeton, assuming your GRE score ends up being the deciding factor for your acceptance.
 That being said, GRE scores are not always the deciding factor in an application to Princeton, or to any other school.
 If your GRE score is below the average score ranges in this post but other aspects of your application are very strong, you may still be able to get into Princeton.

-Resources to get the GRE score Princeton wants to see
+Resources to Get the GRE Scores Princeton Wants to See

 Check out the following links for more help in prepping for the GRE and reaching your target Princeton score: